tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/扩展实例/管理灾备实例_intl_en.md

 #### Features
 - With a separate database connection address, a disaster recovery instance can offer read access capability for various scenarios such as local access and data analysis with lower costs of device redundancy.
-- Its highly available source/replica architecture helps avoid single points of failure in databases.
+- Its highly available source/replica architecture helps avoid single points of failure for databases.
-- Its data sync achieved through private network features lower sync latency and higher stability, with the sync linkage being much better than the public network.
+- Data is synced over a private network with lower latency and higher stability compared to public network.
-- The traffic of data sync through private network is currently free of charge during the promotion period.
-If fees will be charged for it, we will inform you in advance.
+- Currently, data synced over the private network is free during the promotion.
+If charges are required, we will notify you in advance.

 #### How it works
 - If a TencentDB instance is used as a disaster recovery database, this instance will be the backup of the source instance.
 - When any change takes place in the source instance, the log information recording the change will be copied to the disaster recovery instance and then data sync will be implemented through log replay.
-- If any failure occurs in the source instance, the disaster recovery instance can be activated in seconds to restore full read/write capability.
+- If any failure occurs in the source instance,  the disaster recovery instance can be activated in seconds to provide full read/write capability.

 ## Feature Limits
 - Disaster recovery instances can be purchased only for high available GTID-enabled source instances on MySQL 5.6 or above with the InnoDB engine at a specification of 1 GB memory and 50 GB disk capacity or above.
 If your source instance is below this specification, please upgrade it first.